fumito-suzuki/Fixed-Field-Theory/docs/v1.2.5/appendices/Z.md

 Specifically, this appendix establishes:

 - operator-level definitions of χ and δ,
 - their algebraic and scaling relations,
-- the construction of ψ as *appearance geometry* (not a physical wave),
+- the construction of ψ as appearance geometry (not a physical wave),
 - a classification of vacuum sectors,
 - and the variational backbone underlying FFT-1–3 and Appendix C.

-This appendix **does not supersede the main text**;
+This appendix does not supersede the main text;
 it provides a compact formalization of principles introduced there.

 ## 2. Background (χδ–ψ Framework)

 Fixed-Field Theory begins with the generative identity: